bmariga/alx-low_level_programming/0x14-bit_manipulation/README.md

-Bit Mnipulation
-Bit manipulation is the act of algorithmically manipulating bits or other pieces of data shorter than a byte.
+Bit manipulation is the act of algorithmically manipulating bits or other piece of data shorter than a byte.